Lia Fáil (political party): In the national headlines

-Thanks to the dramatic photograph, the story made frontpage news in Ireland and was a major propaganda victory for Lia Fáil.
+Thanks to the dramatic photograph, the story made front page news in Ireland and was a major propaganda victory for Lia Fáil.
 Fahy was interviewed in these articles and denied housing the fugitives, but made clear he supported "the land war" now beginning.
 Some speculate that Fahy himself had been tipped off about the raid, given the speed in which he was able to turn the situation to his advantage.

-The matter continued to take on a national dimension and it came to be debated in Dáil Eireann, where the far-right politician Oliver J. Flanagan made clear his position by staunchly defended Fahy and criticised the Minister for Justice, Oscar Traynor over his handling of the matter.
+When the matter was debated in Dáil Éireann, far-right politician Oliver J. Flanagan staunchly defended Fahy and criticised the Minister for Justice, Oscar Traynor, over his handling of the matter.
 Flanagan drew comparisons to anti-clerical oppression in China and Russia, much to the government's chagrin, while in the pages of the Lia Fáil newspaper Fahy compared the detectives who raided his home to the Black and Tans.

-The farmers were all eventually recaptured by the end of the month and brought before the local courts.
+The farmers were all recaptured by the end of the month, and were brought before the local courts.
 Perhaps cognisant that the case was grabbing national headlines in the middle of a presidential campaign and a referendum on Proportional Representation, the judges elected to handle things with care and attempted to defuse the situation by offering leniency if the farmers would promise not to re-offend.
 Initially, the farmers refused to do so but after several adjournments and the matter being dragged out until November, they eventually relented, perhaps because in the meantime Lia Fáil's reputation in the public had considerably dropped.

-Protest of Erskine Childers
+Protest against Erskine Childers

-Sensing the unrest in Offaly, De Valera and Fianna Fáil arranged for the Ministry of Land and Fisheries Erskine H. Childers to officially open an annual carnival in Banagher at the end of May.
-The move infuriated Fahy and he began distributing pamphlets denouncing Childers as a Freemason and a Heretic (Childers was a member of the Church of Ireland).
-The denunciation backfired severely on Fahy and Lia Fáil; it served as a rallying call for local members of Fianna Fáil who all came to Childers' defence.
-But it also backfired with the general public as well; Childers was highly respected and in fact, he had credible Republican credentials of his own, his father having died fighting for the anti-treaty side in the Irish Civil War.
+Sensing the unrest in Offaly, de Valera and Fianna Fáil arranged for the Minister of Land and Fisheries Erskine H. Childers to officially open an annual carnival in Banagher at the end of May.
+This infuriated Fahy, and he began distributing pamphlets denouncing Childers as a Freemason and a heretic (Childers was a member of the Church of Ireland).
+The denunciation backfired on Fahy and Lia Fáil: it served as a rallying call for local members of Fianna Fáil, who came to Childers' defence.
+The protest alienated the general public, as Childers was highly respected and had credible Republican credentials of his own, his father having died fighting for the anti-Treaty side in the Irish Civil War.